 Pathophysiology of atopic dermatitis in dogs

-Atopic dermatitis in dogs is the main cause of chronic itching in dogs and cats.
-Osteoarthritis is a complex and multifactorial disease that involves interactions between skin structure, the immune system, and environmental influences.
+Atopic dermatitis in dogs is the main cause of chronic pruritus in dogs and cats.
+It is a complex and multifactorial disease involving interactions between skin structure, the immune system, and environmental influences.

 Osteoarthritis is one of the most common chronic musculoskeletal diseases and causes lameness and disability in dogs (Colitti et al., 2012).

-Check out our guide on the Most Common Diseases in Dogs.
+Check our guide on the most common diseases in dogs.

-The clinical picture observed is a consequence of a type I hypersensitivity reaction, the first phase of which involves the formation of IgE immunoglobulins to specific allergens and the sensitization of mast cells.
-This means that upon second and subsequent contact with the allergens, the sensitized cells degranulate vasoactive substances such as histamine, prostaglandins, and leukotrienes, triggering a pruritic inflammatory process (Brazís et al. 1998).
+The clinical picture observed is the consequence of a type I hypersensitivity reaction in whose first phase there is the formation of IgE immunoglobulins to specific allergens and sensitization of mast cells, so that on the second and subsequent contacts with allergens, the sensitized cells degranulate vasoactive substances such as histamine, prostaglandins, and leukotrienes that trigger a pruritic inflammatory process (Brazís et al. 1998).

-The most characteristic feature is erythema in the facial area (muzzle, periocular region, auricle). and external auditory canal), distal areas of the forelegs and hindlegs (flexed areas of the limbs and interdigital spaces), inguinal, axillary, perianal and abdominal areas, generally without other types of lesions (Fidalgo Álvarez et al. 2007).
+The most characteristic sign is erythema in the facial area (muzzle, periocular region, auricular pavilion, and external auditory canal), distal areas of the front and hind legs (flexion zones of the limbs and interdigital spaces), inguinal, axillary, perianal, and abdominal areas, generally without other types of lesions (Fidalgo Álvarez et al. 2007).

-Secondary infections (bacterial or Malassezia) and scratching play a fundamental role, since they help keep the inflammatory response active.
-The chronic nature of the pruritus eventually causes lichenification, hyperpigmentation and hypotrichosis in the most affected areas (Hand et al. 2010).
+Secondary infections (bacterial or Malassezia) and scratching play a fundamental role as they help maintain the inflammatory response active.
+Chronic pruritus ends up causing lichenification, hyperpigmentation, and hypotrichosis in the most affected areas (Hand et al. 2010).
 Discover our post about Supplements and vitamins for dogs.

 Figure 1.
 Pathophysiology of atopic dermatitis.